tuberlin-blockchain-prototyping/trustbom-docs/docs/guides/ci-cd-integration.md

 ## Complete Workflow Template

 :::tip Copy and Paste
-Copy this workflow to `.github/workflows/sbom-ci.yaml` in your repository.
+Copy this workflow to `.github/workflows/sbom-ci.yaml` in your repository. **This template needs to be customized** for your project—see [Customization Points](#customization-points) below for required changes (image name, Dockerfile path, etc.).
 :::

 :::warning Current Limitation